 Prior to joining the University, Jessica began working in higher education in 2005 in the role of bookstore manager/accounts receivable.
 She has also worked as the administrative assistant to the campus president, and the campus registrar for the largest campus of a multi-campus higher education group.
 She then moved into corporate office positions as director of central registration, area registrar, and assistant director of academics and accreditation.

 Jessica earned her Master of Arts Degree in Organizational Management from Ashford University and her bachelor’s degree in management and human relations from Trevecca Nazarene University.

 Carl Robertson has been comptroller for American National University since 1997.
 He holds a Master of Business Administration (MBA) degree from American National University, Certified Management Accountant (CMA) certificate from the Institute of Management Accountants, and a Certified Public Accountant (CPA) license from the Virginia Board of Accountancy.

 Carl has more than 40 years of experience in finance and accounting, including over 25 years in higher education.
 In addition to his MBA, he holds associate’s and bachelor’s degrees in business administration-accounting from ANU, and is an inductee into the ANU Alumni Hall of Achievement.

-Andrea DiTonno is the Vice President of Marketing University of Fairfax.
+Andrea DiTonno is the Vice President of Marketing at American National University.
 She holds a Master of Business Administration (MBA) degree from Southern New Hampshire University (SNHU), Graduate Certificate in International Business from SNHU, and Bachelor’s of Science in Business Administration from Merrimack College.

 She has over twenty years’ experience in marketing communications, including marketing and recruitment within higher education.
 Additionally, Andrea is a small business owner in the trucking and construction industries.